turi-code/userguide/model_parameter_search/models.md

             'valid_acc': gl.evaluation.accuracy(valid['target'], yhat_valid)}
 ```

 Finally, we can perform a model parameter search over a chosen set of proportions.
 We pass in our custom function, our parameters, and our custom evaluator.
-We can again use the Iris data, where this time we are classifying whether or not each isntance has the label "Iris-setosa":
+We can again use the Iris data, where this time we are classifying whether or not each instance has the label "Iris-setosa":
 ```
 data = gl.SFrame.read_csv(url, header=False)
 data.rename({'X5': 'target'})